JeffreyRiggle/my-site/content/blog/understanding-eventing/index.md

 ### Benchmarking file access is tricky

 Before I go into the specifics of each example I want to preface with a little benchmarking tidbit.
 While I was conducting this experiment I realized that I was getting some crazy outliers in my initial testing.
-Likely people closer to the OS and file based performance will know where I am going with this.
-OS's know that file access is slow and attempt to compensate for this in some cases quite agressively.
+Those that are closer to the OS and file based performance will know where I am going with this.
+OS's know that file access is slow and attempt to compensate for this.
+In some cases quite agressively.
 In my case I would see a massive boost on the second run of a program.
 In the case of these tests I was running on a Macbook using and M3 chip.
 The best way I could find to get the lowest variance in these tests was to `sudo purge` between each run.

+I also was a bit concerned about how specialized the M series architecture was so I did another round of tests on a Linux based machine.
+This also had similar caching that needed to be cleared between each run.

 I would say take the exact numbers with a grain of salk and look more at the trend more so than the result.

 ## Running the test